BialkowskiSz/HackerRank-Solutions/README.md

-### My repository of solutions to HackerRank questions.
+## My solutions to HackerRank questions.